Dynamics of Information Diffusion and Social Sensing: Closing Remarks

 \section{Closing Remarks}

-This paper has discussed three important and inter-related themes regarding the dynamics of social sensors, namely, diffusion models for information in social networks, Bayesian social learning and revealed preferences.
+This chapter has discussed four important and inter-related themes regarding the dynamics of social sensors, namely, diffusion models for information in social networks, Bayesian social learning, revealed preferences and how social sensors interact over YouTube channels.
 In each case, examples involving real datasets were given to illustrate the various concepts.
 The unifying theme behind these three topics stems from predicting global behavior given local behavior: individual social sensors make decisions and learn from other social sensors and we are interested in understanding the behavior of the entire network.
 In Sec.\ref{sec:diffusion} we showed that the global degree of infected nodes can be determined by mean field dynamics.
 In Sec.\ref{sec:socialmain}, it was shown that despite the apparent simplicity in information flows between social sensors, the global system can exhibit unusual behavior such as herding and data incest.
 Finally, in Sec.\ref{sec:revealed} a non-parametric method was used to determine the utility functions of a multiagent system - this can be used to predict the response of the system.